Skip to content

 • Dynamic entries — Register/unregister entry points at runtime

-• Static UI — Serve a web UI from your plugin directory
+• Static UI — Serve a legacy web UI from your plugin directory

 • Lifecycle hooksstartup, shutdown, reload, freeze, unfreeze, config_change